In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 This is when repairs are done only when equipment has broken down.

-Conversely, predictive maintenance refers to the monitoring of equipment to detect possible defects before they result in a failure.
+Conversely, predictive maintenance refers to monitoring equipment to detect possible defects before they fail.

 These systems can then take the necessary prevention measures by automatically scheduling corrective maintenance.